MicroEJ/docs/VEEPortingGuide/vgGradient.rst

 =========

 The Gradient module contains the C part of the MicroVG implementation, which manages linear gradients.
-This module is composed of only one element: an implementation of the Low-Level APIs to create gradient elements compatible with the hardware.
+This module is composed of only one element: an implementation of the Abstraction Layer APIs to create gradient elements compatible with the hardware.

 .. _section_vg_gradient_implementation: